nukc/LoadMoreWrapper/README.md

         .setListener(new LoadMoreAdapter.OnLoadMoreListener() {
              @Override
              public void onLoadMore(LoadMoreAdapter.Enabled enabled) {
-                 //do something
+                 // do something
-                 //you can enabled.setLoadMoreEnabled(false) when do not need load more })
+                 // you can enabled.setLoadMoreEnabled(false) when do not need load more })
         .into(recyclerView);
 ```